swiftlang/swift/docs/archive/Namespace Level Vars and Top Level Code.rst

    lazily.
-3. Source files that have TLC are each initialized in a deterministic order: The dependence graph of domains is respected (lower level domains are initialized before dependent ones), and the source files withing a domain are initialized in some deterministic order (perhaps according to their filename or something, TBD).
+3. Source files that have TLC are each initialized in a deterministic order: The dependence graph of domains is respected (lower level domains are initialized before dependent ones), and the source files within a domain are initialized in some deterministic order (perhaps according to their filename or something, TBD).
-4. Within a source file with TLC, the TLC is run top down in determinstic order whenever the file's initializer is run.
+4. Within a source file with TLC, the TLC is run top down in deterministic order whenever the file's initializer is run.
 This initializer executes in the context of the "first" actor, which is created on behalf of the program by the runtime library.